tugberka/react-native-mds/README.md

 #### Android

-1. Download 'mdslib-1.6.0(1)-release.aar' from movesense-mobile-lib repository and put it somewhere under 'android' folder of your app.
+1. Download 'mdslib-x.x.x-release.aar' from movesense-mobile-lib repository and put it somewhere under 'android' folder of your app.
 Preferably create a new folder named 'android/libs' and put it there.
+Minimum supported version is 1.6.0.

 2. In 'build.gradle' of your android project, add the following lines (assuming .aar file is in android/libs):
 ```